LyubomirT/discord-lle/README.md

 ## Discord Server 📡

-If you have any questions, suggestions, or just want to hang out, feel free to join the official [Discord server](https://discord.gg/4nVVhh29E3) of the developer!
+If you have any questions, or suggestions, or just want to hang out, feel free to join the official [Discord server](https://dGiiscord.gg/4nVVhh29E3) of the developer!

 ## License 📜

 This project is licensed under the [BSD 3-Clause License](LICENSE).
 Please abide by the terms of the license when using this project.
 Thank you! ♥

-## Acknowledgements 🙏
+## Acknowledgments 🙏

 Special thanks to the developers of the libraries used in this project!
 Without their hard work, this project would not be possible.